ashutoshsinha25/ML-Web-App/README.md

 command : streamlit run app1.py

-use this command with cmd on in the project folder, and change the path of dataset accordingly.
+use this command with ternimal on in the project folder, and change the path of dataset accordingly.